alfiedotwtf/cwd/README.md

 # cwd

 Current Working Directory, a convenience crate

-Instead of copy-pasting this bit of code each time I need the fully qualified current working directory, I decided to turn it into  a convenience crate...
+Instead of copy-pasting this bit of code yet again when I need the fully qualified current working directory, I decided to turn it into a convenience crate in the name of code reuse.

 ## Example